wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.5.6 - Released on 12 November 2025 =
+= 4.5.6 - Released on 5 January 2026 =
-* New - comptability with latest wp (6.8.3) and wc (10.3.4)
+*  New - User Count Limit for refund functionality
-* Fix - vulnerable and security issue fix in term of cancel request process
+*  New - Restrict particular user for refund functionality through user email to prevent fraud refund request
-* Fix - vulnerable and security issue fix in term of view order message process
+*  New - comptability with latest wp (6.9) and wc (10.4.3)